Evil Night 1992 Review

 Here we have a clown killer story from Todd Jason Cook that treads the familiar territory of a bullied school boy that seeks revenge on those who have taunted him.
 In the opening we get to meet Jimmy Fisher (Spencer Trask), a high school geek that has a crush on the girlfriend of one of the school’s most popular rebels.
 Jimmy has been subjected to various humiliating taunts by the gang of bullies, so he has lost faith in the humanity of his classmates.
 However he is flattered and shocked when lead bully Peter (Joseph Pautinos) invites him to a party.
 Foolishly, Jimmy accepts the invitation and if you haven’t already guessed, it turns out to be yet another vicious prank.
 Humiliated and left unconscious in his boxer shorts, Jimmy finally loses his cool and sets out to seek revenge on those who have taunted him…..

 OK so first things first, Evil Night was originally released DTV in 1992 and pretty much vanished in to obscurity almost immediately.
 After the popularity of the DVD phenomenon, Cook (Night of the Clown/Demon Dolls) gave his movie a second shot at recognition on a budget disk, which can be picked up from Amazon at an agreeable price.
 As I have stated previously in my review list, I am all for ambitious directors having a crack at making their own independent features.
 The beauty of the slasher genre is the fact that you don’t need a six figure budget to make a profitable schlockbuster.
-But keeping that in mind, this backgarden entry feels like an attempt to win the Indy 500 on a tricycle.
+Even with that being the case, this backgarden entry feels like an attempt to win the Indy 500 on a tricycle.

 Do I respect Todd Cook?
 Quite frankly, yes.
 I envy him a bit too.
 Here we have a guy who loves horror movies and found in his wife Lisa, a soul mate who was so supportive of his ambition that she helped out in major ways with the release his five or six no budget movies.
 Their most recent effort, Zombiefied, picked up some real good press (review coming soon) and much like Dead Pit and others, mixed the zombie and slasher sub-genre’s together into something of a B-movie cocktail.
 Twenty years earlier when this was produced though, they had neither the experience nor the budget to deliver their visions and Evil Night is a tough runtime to sit through.